Mikipaw/hash-table/README.md

 I created a hash table class in ~~Java~~ C++.

+### Compilation parameters

+All measurements made with -O2 optimization.

 ### Effectivity of hash functions.

 The next task for me was making some experiments with different hash functions to understand the best one.
 For me good hash function is a function with average number of collisions less than 1 per element.

+I found a text file with more than 84000 words and used it for the measurements.
-I have created a diagram where you can see the exponential dependence (it is the best way to see differences between hash functions I used).
+After getting some results, I have created a diagram where you can see the exponential dependence (it is the best way to see differences between hash functions I used).

 ![graphic](pictures/nocodhf.png)